Monday, July 4, 2011

 Luis Ayala (1-2) then blew the game in the 10th.
 The Yankees had men on base in the 8th, the 9th and the 10th, but could get to Francisco "K-Rod" "Frankie" "Father-in-Law Beater" "I Wanna Be a Yankee" Rodriguez (2-2).
 Mets 3, Yankees 2.

 The winning run scored on a hit by Bay.
 And what did the Mets do?
 Hit him with a cream pie, like the Yankees do in one of their newer "traditions."

-The Mets and their scummer fans celebrated winning this one game as if they just won the World Series -- something they have done in a quarter of a century.
+The Mets and their scummer fans celebrated winning this one game as if they just won the World Series -- something they have (just barely) done in a quarter of a century.
 As they say in English soccer, the Mets are a small club.
 And they even copied the "walkoff pie"!
-How DARE they?
+How dare they?

 At any rate, the record between the teams stands as follows:

 Regular season: Yankees 49, Mets 34.
 Yankee winning percentage: .590 -- a 96-win pace over a full season of 162 games.

 All games that count, including the 2000 World Series: Yankees 53, Mets 35.
 Yankee winning percentage: .602 -- a 98-win pace.

 All games, including spring training and in-season Mayor's Trophy games: Yankees 81, Mets 56, 1.
 Yankee winning percentage: .591 -- a 96-win pace.